solygambas/kotlin-projects/13-gdgfinder/README.md

 - using view attributes for styling.
 - using themes and downloadable fonts.
 - using styles.
+- adding a floating action button.
+- changing the toolbar theme.
+- extracting and using dimensions.
+- creating and using custom Material color schemes.

 Based on 3 tutorials by Google Codelabs (2022):